ogeagla/clj-seh-challenge/README.md

 Here's what I think might be missing.
 A lot of these can be done outside lib using existing methods, but a better version of this library would probably include these:

+- [x] BF traverse method
-- a traverse method (BF/DF)
+- [ ] DF traverse method
-- labels for nodes.  it was a design decision to omit node labels in this impl, a better version might include this
+- [ ] labels for nodes.  it was a design decision to omit node labels in this impl, a better version might include this
-- subgraph method
+- [ ] subgraph method
-- path method
+- [ ] path method
-- method to return all nodes reachable from a provided node
+- [ ] method to return all nodes reachable from a provided node
-- a hook to visualize (loom has a method that uses graphviz, my impl would need to use that or something from scratch)
+- [ ] a hook to visualize (loom has a method that uses graphviz, my impl would need to use that or something from scratch)
-- delete nodes/edges
+- [ ] delete nodes/edges

 ## License